matrix-org/matrix-spec-proposals/proposals/1960-integrations-openid.md

 The protocol sequence defined here is based upon the previous discussion in the Element Web issue tracker: https://github.com/vector-im/element-web/issues/7153

-It is proposed that after the capabilities negotation, the widget can ask the client for an OpenID Connect credential object so it can pass it along to its backend for validation.
+It is proposed that after the capabilities negotiation, the widget can ask the client for an OpenID Connect credential object so it can pass it along to its backend for validation.
 The request SHOULD result in the user being prompted to confirm that the widget can have their information.
 Because of this user interaction, it's not always possible for the user